gtorrent/gtorrent-core/spec.md

 Returns the current amount of data uploaded for this torrent.

+- `string getTextTotalUploaded()`

+Returns the current upload total as a string.

 - `boost::int64_t getTotalDownloaded()`

 Returns the current amount of data downloaded for this torrent.

+- `string getTextTotalDownloaded()`

+Returns the current download total as a string.

 - `boost::int64_t getSize()`

 Returns the total size of files in this torrent

+- `string getTextSize()`

+Returns the total size of files in the torrent as a string.

 - `boost::int64_t getTimeRemaining()`

 Returns the time remaining in seconds

+- `string getTextTimeRemaining()`

+Returns the current time remaining as a string.

 - `float getTotalRatio()`